Sudeepti-S/CodePath_Lab_7/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.5
   - [ ] GIF Walkthrough: ![alt text](https://github.com/Sudeepti-S/Week7CodePath/blob/master/Vulnerability2.gif)
-  - [ ] Steps to recreate: Go to the Media Library tab, upload a new image, change the title of the image to <script>alert('XSS!')</script>, scroll down and click on the “view attachment page” button
+  - [ ] Steps to recreate:
+Go to the Pages tab,
+Create a new page,
+Under text mode,
+Type in : Link[caption width="1" caption='<a href="' ">]</a><a href="http://onMouseOver='alert(1)'">HOVER HERE</a>>,
+Go to the “Settings” tab ,
+Then under “Permalinks” option, click on the “save changes” button, Return to the Page and click on “View Page”  to see the alert

   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)